cbrown11/PlatformContactExample/README.md

 UI is in a seperate GitHub repository ([click here](https://github.com/cbrown11/PlatformExampleUI)).

-If you haven't used graphQL before it is introspection, so the playground wil have intellisense (hit ctrl+space for a hint).
+If you haven't used graphQL before it is introspection, so the playground will have intellisense (hit ctrl+space for a hint).
 Documentation on GraphQL can be found here: https://graphql.org/learn/

 # Platform Services and UI